hakloev/BusStatus-pebble/README.md

-OnlineStatus-pebble
+BusStatus-pebble
 ===================

-Repo for hosting pebble watchface, showing office status.
+Repo for hosting pebble watchface, showing bus information in Trondheim.
 Work in progress

+Based on tmn's Bybussen-Pebble